Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 - [ ] Add a continues workflow that triggers when changes to the model registry is made (M19)
 - [x] Create a data storage in GCP Bucket for your data and link this with your data version control setup (M21)
 - [x] Create a trigger workflow for automatically building your docker images (M21)
-- [ ] Get your model training in GCP using either the Engine or Vertex AI (M21)
+- [x] Get your model training in GCP using either the Engine or Vertex AI (M21)
 - [x] Create a FastAPI application that can do inference using your model (M22)
 - [x] Deploy your model in GCP using either Functions or Run as the backend (M23)
 - [x] Write API tests for your application and setup continues integration for these (M24)
-- [ ] Load test your application (M24)
+- [x] Load test your application (M24)
 - [ ] Create a more specialized ML-deployment API using either ONNX or BentoML, or both (M25)
 - [x] Create a frontend for your API (M26)

 ### Week 3

-- [ ] Check how robust your model is towards data drifting (M27)
+- ❌ Check how robust your model is towards data drifting (M27)
-- [ ] Deploy to the cloud a drift detection API (M27)
+- ❌ Deploy to the cloud a drift detection API (M27)
 - [ ] Instrument your API with a couple of system metrics (M28)
 - [x] Setup cloud monitoring of your instrumented application (M28)
-- [ ] Create one or more alert systems in GCP to alert you if your app is not behaving correctly (M28)
+- [x] Create one or more alert systems in GCP to alert you if your app is not behaving correctly (M28)
 - [ ] If applicable, optimize the performance of your data loading using distributed data loading (M29)
 - [ ] If applicable, optimize the performance of your training pipeline by using distributed training (M30)
 - [ ] Play around with quantization, compilation and pruning for you trained models to increase inference speed (M31)